 Testimonials

-Here are some experiences of my previous guests who booked one of my emigration-themed Bremen tours with me as their guide.
+Here are some experiences of my previous guests who booked one of my emigration-themed tours with me as their guide.

 Feedback from the emigration-themed weekend tour in Bremen and northern Germany: